Did you know that social selling is one of the biggest sales outreach tactics at present? In fact, social sellers

 Sales Qualification Questions

-Qualifying questions are vital in helping salespeople determine if a lead is a good fit for their product or service.
+Qualifying questions are vital in helping salespeople determine if a lead is a good fit for their business.
 By asking appropriate sales qualifying questions, you can determine everything from the buyer’s need to their budget.

 - What are the challenges that your business is facing currently?
 Do you have anything in place to solve it?